18F/before-you-ship/_pages/infrastructure/aws.md

 ### OS baseline

 We use a pre-hardened version of [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_%28operating_system%29) as our baseline OS for all EC2 instances in AWS.
-In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region that these controls already implemented.
+These are created using the [FISMA Ready project on GitHub](https://github.com/fisma-ready/ubuntu-lts).
+In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region with these controls already implemented.
 You should always launch new instances from this baseline.
+You can find them by searching for the most recent AMI with the name `FISMA Ready Baseline Ubuntu (TIMESTAMP - Packer)`, where `TIMESTAMP` will be a timestamp value.

 ### Other people's information